Trump Threatens Congress' Health Care; Senate Republicans Don't Seem Too Worried

 What "bailouts" was Trump referring to?
 The "insurance company bailouts" are known as cost-sharing reductions, or CSRs.
 As NPR's Alison Kodjak explains, the federal government's monthly payments "reimburse insurance companies for discounts the law requires them to give to low-income people who buy insurance through the Affordable Care Act exchanges.
 The federal money that goes to insurers in these payments ... offsets the money insurers lose by lowering the deductibles and co-payments they require of these policyholders."

-The Trump administration decides whether or not to make these payments on a monthly basis, and White House officials have repeatedly threatened to cut them off.
+The Trump administration decides whether to make these payments on a monthly basis, and White House officials have repeatedly threatened to cut them off.
 Many Republicans are urging them not to.
 "It's absolutely essential that the cost sharing reductions be continued," said Maine Republican Sen. Susan Collins.
 "When I hear them described as an insurance company bailout, that is just not an accurate description.
 The reason we have CSRs is to help low-income people."

 As for the congressional "bailouts" — that's a bit more complicated.
 The Affordable Care Act required members of Congress and their staff to receive their health insurance through Obamacare exchanges.
 But an unintentional loophole in the language initially threatened to drive up costs for lawmakers and staffers by substantial margins, compared to other federal employees.